krushik08/krushik08/README.md

 You can click the Preview link to take a look at your changes.
 --->

-This chat app crete for designing purpose only Using Reactjs, Tailwind CSS etc https://jerrychatapp.netlify.app/
+This chat app create for designing purpose only Using Reactjs, Tailwind CSS etc https://jerrychatapp.netlify.app/ and I am still add new design and features in my spare time